-March 31, 2017 versus December 31, 2016
+June 30, 2017 versus December 31, 2016

-- Current liabilities increased by \$379 or 6.3%.
-The net increase in current liabilities was primarily due to an increase in accrued expenses of \$210, which resulted from a \$368 increase in interest payable, for new bonds issued in 2017, and a net increase of \$74 in employee related accruals, offset by a decrease of \$61 in capital accruals and a decrease of \$171 in other accrued expenses.
-In addition, accounts payable increased by \$92 due to vendors, the current portion of long-term debt increased by \$29 and unearned revenues increased by \$48 largely due to unused fare cards and school fare subsidies. - Non-current liabilities increased by \$1,392 or 2.1%.
-This increase was mainly due: - An increase in the non-current portion of long-term debt of \$896 primarily due to 2017 bond issuances (See Note 7). - An increase in postemployment benefits other than pension liability ("OPEB") of \$398 resulting from actuarial calculations as required by GASB Statement No. 45 (See Note 5). - An increase in estimated liability arising from injuries to persons (Note 10) of \$90 due to revised calculations of the workers' compensation reserve. - A net increase in other various non-current liabilities of \$8.
+- Current liabilities decreased by \$235 or 3.9%.
+The net decrease in current liabilities was primarily due to a decrease in the current portion of long-term debt by \$333 primarily from debt service payments made in the first half of 2017, a decrease in accrued expenses of \$27, an increase of \$112 in unearned revenues, largely due to unused fare cards and school fare subsidies, an increase of \$9 in accounts payable due to timing, and an increase of \$4 in the derivative fuel hedge liability. - Non-current liabilities increased by \$2,794 or 4.2%.
+This increase was mainly due: - An increase in the non-current portion of long-term debt of \$1,776 primarily due to 2017 bond issuances (See Note 7). - An increase in postemployment benefits other than pension liability ("OPEB") of \$797 resulting from estimates of actuarial calculations as required by GASB Statement No. 45 (See Note 5). - An increase in estimated liability arising from injuries to persons (Note 10) of \$192 due to revised calculations of the workers' compensation reserve. - A net increase in other various non-current liabilities of \$29.